 The Mercury IO Card, Mercury's premier business credit option, is issued by Patriot Bank, Member FDIC.

-The Mercury Debit Cards are issued by Choice Financial Group, Column, N.A., and Evolve Bank & Trust, Members FDIC.
+The Mercury Debit Cards are issued by Choice Financial Group and Column N.A., Members FDIC.

-Mercury offers the IO Card to customers who meet minimum deposit requirements.
+Mercury offers the IO Card to eligible customers, with deposit levels determining repayment terms.

 Mercury does not run a credit check during the IO application process, so your personal FICO credit score will not be considered or affected.